What is a Diatom? Biology, Art, Architectures.

 What is a Diatom?

 Diatoms are algae that are found in oceans, fresh water, and soils.
 They generate 20% of the oxygen in the Earth’s atmosphere.
+These organisms live in intricate shells grown from silica (SiO2).
+The shells serve several functions including protection, water-management, and modifying light.

 (More about diatoms)